We’re living in this world with a goal to find true happiness. But what does it really mean to be happy?

-You may have scrolled through your cousin’s feed and saw a new purchased house thinking, “Yup, she made it in life.”
+You may have scrolled through your cousin’s feed and saw a newly purchased house thinking, “Yup, she made it in life.”

-You see, most movies and shows today always classify social and work success as a way to be truly happy.
-We were being lied to the idea that materialistic things equates to success, while success translate true happiness.
+You see, most movies and shows today always classify social and work-success as a way to be truly happy.
+We were being lied to the idea that materialistic things equate to success, while success translates true happiness.

 Short Term vs. Long Term Happiness

 Don’t get me wrong.
-I’m not saying that the things mentioned above doesn’t or will not bring any sort of happiness to you.
+I’m not saying that the things mentioned above don’t or will not bring any sort of happiness to you.